1. What are the types of transactions involved in M&A?

-Due Diligence is the process of tedious fact checking and document collection to verify the target company’s financial, structure, and legal representations.
-The acquirer desires to make sure they are what they say they are and have what they say they have.
+Due diligence is the process of fact checking and document collection to verify the target company’s financial situation, structure, and legal representation.
+The acquirer seeks to ensure that they are what they say they are and have what they say they have.

-Part of the Due Diligence is a legal audit (Legal Due Diligence) of the legal health of the target company.
-The legal due diligence process is designed to uncover any risks related to the target companies corporate structure, securities, contracts, assets, and intellectual property as well as any pending lawsuits.
+Part of the due diligence process is an audit of the legal health of the target company.
+The legal due diligence process is designed to uncover any risks related to the target company’s corporate structure, security, contracts, assets, and intellectual property, as well as any pending lawsuits.

 8. What are the common risks associated with M&A?

-Some common mistake which may jeopardize an M&A deal or drive the cost up, stem from poor planning and incomplete due diligence.
+Some common mistakes which may jeopardize an M&A deal or increase costs typically stem from poor planning and incomplete due diligence.
 A successful M&A transaction requires focus and clear planning from the inception of the deal.
-Poor planning can lead to a missed deadlines and improper valuations of target companies.
-Due Diligence is required to understand the financial and legal standing of the target company.
+Poor planning can lead to missed deadlines and improper valuations of target companies.
+Due diligence is required to understand the financial and legal standing of the target company.
 A misstep here may lead to costly legal liabilities.
-Any past, present, and/or potential future litigation that the target company knows or should have known about, must be presented to the buyer or they may be liable for fraud.
+Any past, present, and/or potential future litigation that the target company knows or should have known about must be presented to the buyer or they may be liable for fraud.

-Note: The buyer side also conducts its own due diligence to verify the seller’s claims or uncover something the seller missed or didn’t know about.
-It is absolutely imperative for buyers to conduct their own legal due diligence to preserve any potential future claims against the seller for breach or fraud.
+Note: The buyer also conducts their own due diligence to verify the seller’s claims or uncover information the seller missed or did not know about.
+It is imperative for buyers to conduct their own legal due diligence to preserve any potential future claims against the seller for breach or fraud.

 9. What are the Regulatory considerations associated with M&A?

-In the U.S. there are many federal regulations which you may need to consider depending on the size and nature of the deal.
-For example, Large Scale transaction may require antitrust approval from the Department of Justice (DOJ), Healthcare M&A Transactions must be approved by the Center for Medicare & Medicaid Systems (CMS) when there is a change of owner, and Financial Institution M&A transactions require the approval of the FDIC when there is a merger of depository institutions.
-With so many industry-specific regulations which may require State and or federal licensing or transaction approval, legal advice should be obtained at the onset of M&A activity.
+In the U.S., there are many federal regulations which you may need to consider depending on the size and nature of the deal.
+For example, large scale transactions may require antitrust approval from the Department of Justice (DOJ), healthcare M&A transactions must be approved by the Center for Medicare & Medicaid Systems (CMS) when there is a change of owner, and financial institution M&A transactions require the approval of the Federal Deposit Insurance Corporation (FDIC) when there is a merger of depository institutions.
+With so many industry-specific regulations which may require state and/or federal licensing or transaction approval, legal advice should be obtained at the onset of M&A activity.

 10. What are the tax considerations associated with M&A?

-It is important to consider any carryover tax interest and deal structure in order to preserve tax benefits and limit tax liabilities associated with the deal.
-Tax interest such as net operating losses (NOLs) carries over to the acquirer who then may utilize them as deductions to their taxable income.
-Therefore NOLs increase the value of the deal to both parties.
+It is important to consider any carryover tax interest to preserve tax benefits and limit tax liabilities associated with the deal.
+Tax interest such as Net Operating Losses (NOLs) carry over to the acquirer, who then may utilize them as deductions to their taxable income.
+Therefore, NOLs increase the value of the deal to both parties.

 The deal structure is also important to the carryover of tax benefits in M&A transactions.
-Depending on the type of traction, NOLs immediately or deducted over time.
-In an Asset Sale transaction, NOLs may be immediately applied to the step-up in bases that is received by the acquirer to further reduce its overall gains associated with the transactions.
-In a Stock Sale transaction, NOLs maintain their deferred status and allow the acquirer to deduct the targets past losses on its income taxes for future years.
+Depending on the type of traction, NOLs are either immediately carried over or deducted over time.
+In an asset sale transaction, NOLs may be immediately applied to the step-up in bases received by the acquirer to further reduce overall gains associated with the transaction.
+In a stock sale transaction, NOLs maintain their deferred status and allow the acquirer to deduct the target’s past losses on its income taxes for future years.

-Asset Sales allow a step up in bases and immediate use of NOLs.
+Asset sales allow a step-up in bases and immediate use of NOLs.
 However, there are no future tax deductions.
-Stock Sales allow the acquirer to monetize NOLs to be utilized over time, but it does not receive a step up in bases.
+Stock sales allow the acquirer to monetize NOLs to be utilized over time, but they do not receive a step-up in bases.
 M&A transactions should focus on limiting tax consequences and increasing tax benefits.
-The best M&A strategies will take into consideration how taxes consequences are determined by the structure of the deals.
+The best M&A strategies take into consideration how tax-related consequences are determined by the deal structure.

 11. Horizontal Acquisitions Vs. Vertical Acquisitions

-A Horizontal Acquisition is an acquisition of a company within the same industry.
-A horizontal merger provides companies with a reduction of production costs, reduction of competition and an increased market power or market share.
+A horizontal acquisition is an acquisition of a company within the same industry.
+A horizontal merger provides companies with reduced production costs, reduced competition, and an increased market power or market share.

 12. What are the financial benefits of M&A (why would a company consider an M&A)

-The main reason for M&A activity is to increase profits and financial gain.
-The acquiring company now has increased profits at a minimal price.
-The Acquiring company may also gain access to working capital from the cash on hand of the acquired company.
+The main purpose of M&A activity is to increase profits and financial gain.
+The acquiring company receives increased profits at a minimal price.
+The acquiring company may also gain access to working capital from the cash on-hand of the acquired company.
 This working capital can be used to run the acquired business and/or provide financing for future investments or expansion.
-Other Financial benefits may include tax carryover which decreases their taxable income and lowered cost on production of goods and services.
+Other financial benefits may include tax carryover, which decreases their taxable income, and lowered cost on production of goods and services.